lileddie/DoT/README.md

 </p>
 As you can see, the clear text DNS request is proxied from the Ubuntu server using TLS to Cloudflare's DNS servers.

 That's it!
-Your requests are now encrypted between each client that is pointing to your Ubuntu server.
+Your requests are now encrypted between your local Ubuntu server and Cloudflare's DNS servers.

 ## Should I use a VPN?
 This is a personal choice, if you are using HTTPS and DNS over TLS, all of your data will be encrypted and safe from snooping.
 The ISP (or any other intermediary) may still be able to determine which domain/site you are visiting using reverse DNS (PTR records map IP addresses to domain names).
 If this is a concern, a VPN might be a better solution.